seekdestiny/CarND-Behavioral-Cloning-P3/README.md

 ##### Data Augmentation
 -----------------
-Below we describe the techniques used to generate additional training data.
+Below I describe the techniques used to generate additional training data.

 ##### Use of left and right images
-Even though the model will only use the center camera when testing, we can use the left and right cameras for training.
-The only caveat is that we are not provided with a steering angle for those, only for the center camera.
+As mentioned in project video, we can use left and right cameras' pics for training by apply proper offset for steering angle.

 The solution is to add or subtract an offset `ANGLE_OFFSET = 0.25` to the steering angle of the center camera, for the left and right camera, respectively.
 This is similar